staking-foundation/docs/docs/70-validator_migrations.md

 Operators could become eligible to receive DIVA incentives by completing all tests above demonstrating excellent performance in both Ethereum mainnet and Diva tesntet (pre-launch) and for a period of time in Diva mainnet (post-launch)

-The design of this initiative is fully non-custodial and provides Operators APR while they wait for launch, which is also used as proof of their performance.
+The design of this initiative is fully non-custodial (using existing Ethereum validators) and it provids Operators with ways to participate in DAO governance once they fulfill their commitments.

 ## How this fits into Diva Staking related iniaitives